jidza1972/Procurement-Anomaly-Dashboard/README.txt

-# Procurement Fraud Anomaly Detection Dashboard
+# Procurement Anomaly Detection Dashboard

-This project implements an Isolation Forest-based anomaly detection system tailored for public procurement transactions, such as those at POTRAZ.
+This dashboard identifies anomalies in procurement data using:
+1. ✅ Rule-based business logic (e.g. RFQ > $10,000, tender splitting)
+2. ✅ Machine learning (Isolation Forest algorithm)

-## Contents
+## 📦 Contents
-- `procurement_data_mock.xlsx`: Sample mock data
+- `procurement_data_with_rule_anomalies.xlsx` – Enhanced dataset with anomaly flags
-- `streamlit_procurement_dashboard_v2.py`: Final dashboard app
+- `streamlit_dashboard_with_rules.py` – Final Streamlit dashboard
-- `requirements.txt`: Python dependencies
+- `requirements.txt` – Python libraries needed
-- `README.txt`: Instructions
+- `README.txt` – Instructions

-## How to Run
+## ▶️ How to Run Locally

-1. Install dependencies:
-   pip install -r requirements.txt
+1. Install required libraries: pip install -r requirements.txt

 2. Run the app:
-   streamlit run streamlit_procurement_dashboard_v2.py
+   streamlit run streamlit_dashboard_with_rules.py

-3. Upload the Excel file and explore the results.
+3. Upload the Excel dataset in the app interface and explore anomalies.

-## Deploy to Streamlit Cloud
+## ☁️ Deploy to Streamlit Cloud

-1. Push all files to a GitHub repo
+1. Push all files to a public GitHub repository
 2. Go to https://streamlit.io/cloud
-3. Select your repo and set main file as `streamlit_procurement_dashboard_v2.py`
+3. Connect your GitHub and set `streamlit_dashboard_with_rules.py` as the main file

-## Output

-- Detects procurement anomalies
-- Allows filtering and downloads
-- Visualizes anomalies via PCA

-Created for risk-based audit and fraud detection.
+4. Click "Deploy"

+This tool supports both internal audits and proactive fraud detection in public procurement.